Certora/Documentation/docs/user-guide/getting-started/install.md

 ```

 This command sets a temporary variable that will be unset once the terminal is
 closed.
-We recommended storing the premium key in an environment variable named
+We recommended storing the key in an environment variable named
 `CERTORAKEY`.
 This way, you will no longer need to execute the above command
 whenever you open a terminal.
 To set an environment variable permanently,
 follow the next steps: